BSc (Hons) Computing

 Why study Computing at Abertay?

-Prepare yourself thoroughly for a rewarding career in the computing industry.
+Prepare yourself thoroughly for a rewarding career in the IT industry.
 Explore systems architecture, programming design, coding, platform technologies, software engineering and more on this fast-paced and wide-ranging Computing degree.

 This practical computing course focuses on software development for mobile, desktop and web.
 You'll explore systems architecture, programming design, platform technologies, software engineering and more.
 You’ll learn to construct effective, robust, and maintainable software solutions.

-During fourth year you'll get the opportunity to learn about Cloud Computing with content from Amazon Web Services, and we'll support you in getting your AWS certification if that's your plan.
+During fourth year you can learn about Cloud Computing with content from Amazon Web Services, and we'll support you in getting your AWS certification if that's your plan.

 Graduate with confidence and skills